alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 mEngine.registerPlatformInterface( mSpeechSynthesizer = new SpeechSynthesizerHandler() );
 ```

-## Handling Authorization<a id="handling-authorization"></a>
+## Handling Authentication<a id="handling-authentication"></a>

+Every request to Alexa Voice Service (AVS) requires an access token from Logon with Amazon (LWA).
+The `AuthProvider` platform interface is responsible for acquiring and refreshing access tokens.
+You can obtain a token from LWA as described in the [LWA documentation](https://developer.amazon.com/docs/login-with-amazon/documentation-overview.html) and create a custom implementation of the `AuthProvider` platform interface to acquire access tokens.
+If you don't want to acquire access tokens yourself, you can use the [Alexa Auto SDK Code-Based-Linking (CBL) module](../cbl/README.md), which implements the CBL mechanism of acquiring access tokens.

-It is the responsibility of the platform implementation to provide an authorization method for establishing a connection to AVS.
+>**Note:** It is the responsibility of the platform implementation to provide an authorization method for establishing a connection to AVS.
 The Alexa Auto SDK provides an interface to handle authorization state changes and storing context.
+In addition, the access and refresh tokens must be cleared when the user logs out, and any time the access and refresh tokens are cleared, users must go through the authentication and authorization process again.

-To implement the handler for authorization, extend the `AuthProvider` class:
+To implement a custom handler for authentication, extend the `AuthProvider` class:

 ```
 public class AuthProviderHandler extends AuthProvider {